adrian555/DocsDump/operator-in-practice.md

 4. Update RBAC roles

 The Operator SDK command creates a `spark-operator` service account with certain [role](https://github.com/adrian555/ofip/blob/master/spark-operator/deploy/role.yaml) and [role binding](https://github.com/adrian555/ofip/blob/master/spark-operator/deploy/role_binding.yaml).
 The application is installed and managed by this service account.
 And the role defines the RBAC restriction for the service account.
 Users should carefully choose what roles to be granted for this service account for security reasons.
+RBAC provides authorization of given actions to the service account.
+If an operator was not supposed to delete cerain resources, the `delete` action should not be given so to avoid code problem of the operator.
+Consider another case where an operator has dependencies, one of them may perform unexpected action from version to version, you certainly don't want to get caught without knowning the action is not allowed.

 Also, if an operator is watching resources from other namespaces accross the OpenShift cluster, you may need to choose appropriate cluster roles instead.
 This tutorial just binds the `cluster-admin` role to the `spark-operator` service account for simplification purpose.

-5. Create Spark manifest
+1. Create Spark manifest

 An operator creates and watches custom resource definitions.
 These CRDs are saved in the [`spark-operator/deploy/crds`](https://github.com/adrian555/ofip/tree/master/spark-operator/deploy/crds) directory.
 To create an instance of the CRD, you will need to create a manifest file.
 You can specify parameters for the custom resource as well.